hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

       * To stay powered off in the event of being shutdown rather than automatically restarting
     * Running the latest firmware recommended by the system vendor for all system components, including the BIOS, BMC firmware, disk controller firmware, drive firmware, network adapter firmware, and so on

-* An installer system to run the baremetal install and host the seed VM with the following configuration:
+* An installer system, called the *seed cloud host*, to run the baremetal install and host the seed VM with the following configuration:

     * A minimum of 16 GB of physical memory
-    * A minimum of 100 GB of disk space
+    * A minimum of 1 TB of disk space
     * Virtualization enabled
     * Ubuntu 14.04 installed